How to Have a Green New Year

 Step It UP

 Even without plastic bags, we still bring in tons of plastic items into our homes.
-To take this step to the next level, you can opt for plastic-shopping.
+To take this step to the next level, you can opt for plastic-free shopping.
 Bring your own produce bags or bulk items sacks.

 2. Take your own cup